goru001/inltk/docs/api_docs.md

 `get_sentence_encoding` returns 400 dimensional encoding of the sentence from ULMFiT LM Encoder of `<code-of-language>` trained in repositories linked below.

+Only in case of 'te' (Telugu language), `get_sentence_encoding` returns 410 dimensional encoding of the sentence.

 #### Get Sentence Similarity